ValladaresC/analisis_proceso_contable/README.md

-# analisis_proceso_contable
+# Evaluation of the process for submitting official hydrocarbon reports

+We received a lot of complaints about the constant delays in submitting official reports.
+This situation was affecting timely decision-making by the Board of Directors.

+My goal was to evaluate the process, identify the root causes, quantify their impact and propose solutions to optimize the operational efficiency.

+I designed a simple database in Microsoft Excel to record the events, dates, and times related to the process.
+Additionally, I used Power Query for data wrangling, cleaning, transformation and automation.
+Finally, using pivot table, I created the visualizations to explain the results.

+The analysis revealed that 84% of reports were sent late.
+Furthermore, five main activities in the process were linked to these delays.
+These findings gave the Board of Directors the root causes necessary to focus on improvements.
+After just one week, the improvements were implemented, and punctuality reached 95%.

+# Evaluación del proceso de emisión de reportes oficiales de hidrocarburos

-## Este proyecto busca identificar, analizar y comprender las causas detrás de los retrasos en la emisión de informes oficiales de hidrocarburos para ser mostrados a la dirección ejecutiva de la empresa y, potencialmente, mejorar el proceso.
+### Este proyecto busca identificar, analizar y comprender las causas detrás de los retrasos en la emisión de informes oficiales de hidrocarburos para ser mostrados a la dirección ejecutiva de la empresa y, potencialmente, mejorar el proceso.

 ![Proceso Contable](https://github.com/user-attachments/assets/0c591548-708d-4ef5-b8a2-0f6941c6a66b)